-Any design requiring from 1 to 20,000 probes is a MYbaits-1 tier baitset.
-Therefore, there is no reduced price for ordering smaller probesets.
-This is because, at this time, our manufacturing & production commitment is the same for any design for up to 20,000 baits.
+Any design requiring from 1 to 20,000 probes is a MYbaits-1 tier baitset, therefore there is no reduced price for ordering smaller probesets.
 However please note that probes for all custom designs are provided at the same concentration, regardless of the number of individual baits in the design.

 What is the estimated turnaround time for new kits?
 Can I rush this order?

-The bait manufacture turnaround time varies depending on the specific baitset and the number of other kits in our queue, but it is typically less than ~4-6 weeks for your baits to pass our QC process (though you can opt to receive early delivery under some circumstances).
+The bait manufacture turnaround time varies depending on the specific baitset and the number of other kits in our queue, but it is typically less than ~8 weeks for your baits to pass our QC process.
 Our turnaround time is necessary so that we can carefully manufacture your custom probes according to our high-quality standards.
-Please do NOT wait until the last minute to place your order, as under most circumstances we cannot rush orders.
+Please do NOT wait until the last minute to place your order, as we cannot rush orders.
 We are continually working to reduce manufacturing turnaround times.

-Also, please do not forget to account for upfront bait design in your planning timeline.
-Typically we will be in correspondence for up to ~1-2 weeks regarding a design before it is finalized (unless you send us pre-designed probes that do not require any processing or assistance).
-Please accommodate some additional time for your collaborators to approve the final design.
+Also, please account for the additional upfront time for complementary bait design in your planning timeline.
+If you choose to utilize our complementary bait design services, we will typically be in correspondence for an additional upfront period (up to several weeks) regarding a design before we can proceed to the bait manufacturing (see above).
+This can be skipped if you provide us with pre-designed probes that do not require any additional design work.
+Please remember to accommodate additional time for your collaborators to approve the final design.